 Embarking on a community college experience can be overwhelming for many students.
 After all, rising costs of education can quickly eat away at your savings or your earnings from a part-time job.
 For this reason, a loan may be just the answer you've been looking for.
 An educational loan can help you pay for community college, allowing you to work towards your degree without the added stress of wondering how you will pay for it.
 A student loan can be repaid over time, once you've completed your education.

-It is important to keep in mind that borrowing money is expensive, even if it is in the form of a government-subsidized loan at a relatively low interest rate.
-If you have any money saved, or are able to work and attend community college part-time, these may be some great options to avoid having a large amount of debt upon graduation.
+It is important to keep in mind that borrowing money is expensive, even if it is in the form of a government-subsidized loan at a relatively low-interest rate.
+If you have any money saved or are able to work and attend community college part-time, these may be some great options to avoid having a large amount of debt upon graduation.
 Only you, your parents, and possibly a financial advisor can determine the borrowing/savings scenario that is ideal for you.

 - Subsidized - In this case, the interest on your loan is paid by the government while you are still in school.
-Subsidized Stafford Loans are given based on demonstrated financial need of the student and the family.
+Subsidized Stafford Loans are given based on the demonstrated financial need of the student and the family.

-You can take the first step to applying for either version of the Stafford Loan by filling out the Free Application for Federal Student Aid.
+You can take the first step to apply for either version of the Stafford Loan by filling out the Free Application for Federal Student Aid.
 In addition, many students are able to combine the subsidized and unsubsidized portions of the loan in order to afford their community college education.
 Keep in mind that, regardless of whether your Stafford Loan is subsidized or unsubsidized, it must usually be repaid within ten years after graduation from college.

-Perhaps your family situation is such that your parents would like to take out a loan in order topay for your community college education.
+Perhaps your family situation is such that your parents would like to take out a loan in order to pay for your community college education.
 In this case, they may be eligible for the PLUS (Parent Loan for Undergraduate Students) Loan.
 Here are some other points to consider when looking at a PLUS Loan as a college financing option:

-- Your parents may be eligible for the PLUS Loan if their credit is good, if they claim you as their dependent, and if you are enrolled at least half-time.
+- Your parents may be eligible for the PLUS Loan if their credit is good if they claim you as their dependent, and if you are enrolled at least half-time.

-- PLUS Loans are not subsidized, and do not offer a grace period once the student has completed college.
+- PLUS Loans are not subsidized and do not offer a grace period once the student has completed college.